- Home

 5. Chess.com

 Chess.com also offers a variety of ‘training bots’ to play against.
 These bots have different difficulty levels and play styles.
-For example, there are more defensive bots, bots with unique tactics, and bots that adapt in real-time to keep you on your toes when you’re doing well and cut you some slack when you’re not.
+For example, there are more defensive bots, ones with unique tactics, and ones that adapt in real-time to keep you on your toes when you’re doing well and cut you some slack when you’re not.
 You can even play against simulations of real-world chess masters if you fancy a challenge!

 Other things to get involved with on Chess.com include community features, live-streamed games, tournaments, and even four-player chess.